UrielKAlistair/viratsim/README.md

 # viratsim
 The first "kind of a big deal" abhiyaan task.
-Involves creating a model of virat, obtaining its camera feed from a simulated environment and manipulating the feed to deduce information.

-A detailed description:
+This package simulates the vehicle virat in a virtual environment.

+Running this package:

+You must already have Rviz and Gazebo installed in your system in order run this package.
+In addition, you must have gazebo-ros integration, and move_base to run the navstack.
+I have included the install commands for the last two in a prerequisites.bash file in this directory.

+Assuming you've got the dependencies, running this is fairly simple. virat.launch will launch a gazebo world, spawn the vehicle in it and open Rviz for you to visualise anything we may be seeing.

+teleop.launch will let you control the vehicle with a teleop.

+move_base.launch will enable autonomous movement of the vehicle using the ROS Navigation Stack.

+A detailed explanation of the function each file in this package:

-(I)
+(I) description

 The description folder contains the urdf file for our robot, virat.
 The robot contains the following parts: